GoogleCloudPlatform/hackathon-toolkit/vision/README.md

 Before deploying, open the `app.yaml` file and replace `YOUR_CLOUD_STORAGE_BUCKET` with the name of your cloud storage bucket.
 This allows your code to access the appropriate environment variable when it is deployed.

-Deploy your application to App Engine (takes several minutes):
+Deploy your application to App Engine (takes several minutes).
+When prompted to choose a region, choose the one that is closest to you geographically.

     gcloud app deploy